turingschool/front-end-curriculum/lessons/module-1/web-accessibility.md

 # Accessibility

 Accessibility in Web development means enabling as many people as possible to use Web sites, even when those people's abilities are limited in some way.
-The Web is fundamentally designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
+The Web is fundamentally designed to work for __all people__, whatever their hardware, software, language, culture, location, or physical or mental ability.
 When the Web meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability.

 __Good News!__ _A great deal of web content can be made accessible just by making sure the correct HTML elements are used for the correct purpose at all times._